readthedocs/ethicalads.io/content/pages/vision.md

 ## Community Ads

-We also use our focused approach to highlight non-profit sectors of the developer community.
+We also give our publishers the ability to give back to the community by promoting worthy, relevant causes.
 There are a large number of projects, conferences, and initiatives that we care about in the software and open source ecosystems.
 A large number of them operate with almost no income.
-Our Community Ads program highlights some of these projects by running ads at no cost.
+Our optional Community Ads program highlights these projects by running ad campaigns at no cost.

 There are a few qualifications for our Community Ads program: